Kentucky Pick 4 In the Kentucky Pick 4 lottery game, you can pay ... | Channels for Pearson+

 Kentucky Pick 4 In the Kentucky Pick 4 lottery game, you can pay $1 for a “straight” bet in which you select four digits with repetition allowed.
 If you buy only one ticket and win, your prize is $2500.

-c.
-If you play this game once every day, find the probability of no wins in 365 days.
+b.
+If you play this game once every day, find the mean number of wins in years with exactly 365 days.

 Verified step by step guidance